Is There a Dimmer Outlook Ahead for Cardiff Oncology Inc. (CRDF)?

 CRDF’s Market Performance

-CRDF stocks went up by 6.59% for the week, with a monthly drop of -3.60% and a quarterly performance of 25.77%, while its annual performance rate touched 1222.30%.
-The volatility ratio for the week stands at 9.03% while the volatility levels for the past 30 days are set at 8.52% for Cardiff Oncology Inc..
-The simple moving average for the period of the last 20 days is 3.99% for CRDF stocks with a simple moving average of 115.28% for the last 200 days.
+CRDF stocks went down by -26.53% for the week, with a monthly drop of -34.79% and a quarterly performance of -8.12%, while its annual performance rate touched 868.35%.
+The volatility ratio for the week stands at 13.99% while the volatility levels for the past 30 days are set at 9.76% for Cardiff Oncology Inc..
+The simple moving average for the period of the last 20 days is -28.27% for CRDF stocks with a simple moving average of 46.57% for the last 200 days.

 Analysts’ Opinion of CRDF